borkdude/blog/posts/reagami.md

 ## Patching the DOM

-If we simply just re-insert the generated DOM nodes from the hiccup, then we have several problems.
+If we simply just re-insert the generated hiccup DOM nodes into the DOM every time something changes, then we have several problems.
 E.g. when we are typing in an input field and we insert a new input field, we lose focus.
 Also we lose event handlers, although this isn't really an issue if we re-generate them via the hiccup-to-DOM function above.
 A better approach is to cleverly patch the DOM and re-use existing DOM nodes when possible.

 The `patch` function takes a parent node, some child nodes and tries to re-use or insert the children.
 There are several libraries that do this far more